 New Grad Nurses begin their career working within various services, including Acute Care, Pediatrics, Peri-operative Services, and Ambulatory Care.

-To explore New Grad RN opportunities at MSK, Please join our Talent Community – and select “Nursing New Graduates and Students”
+To explore New Grad RN opportunities at MSK, join our Talent Community – and select “Nursing New Graduates and Students.”

-MSK provides comprehensive care for patients undergoing diagnostic, interventional, and surgical procedures during the pre-, intra-, and postoperative and procedural phases of care.
-The perioperative service provides invasive and interventional procedures and pre- and postprocedure and surgical care of the patient for the purpose of diagnosis and treatment.
-Direct care is provided in our state-of-the-art facilities, including 42 operating rooms using the latest innovative technology and techniques.
+Perioperative offers comprehensive care for patients undergoing diagnostic, interventional, and surgical procedures during the pre-, intra-, and postoperative and procedural phases of care.
+The perioperative team provides invasive and interventional procedures and pre and post-procedures and surgical care of the patient for the purpose of diagnosis and treatment.
+Our state-of-the-art facilities provide direct care, including 42 operating rooms using the latest innovative technology and techniques.